mvolkmann/blog/src/web-dev-tips.md

 - `pt` for points
 - `px` for pixels

-Of these only `px` is commonly used.
+Of these, only `px` is commonly used.

 Relative units include: